charlpcronje/tips.docs.cronje.me/src/clearSpace.md

 ## 11. Clear generic program caches

-Multiple programs have a convention of storing their caches under users’ home .cache subdirectory.
+Multiple programs have a convention of storing their caches under users' home .cache subdirectory.
 Example: `/home/username/.cache/progname`.

 You may want to clear up those, but not the subdirectories of programs.
 Like so: